heavyai/heavydb/docs/source/data_model/dump_restore.rst

 File Format
 ==================

-Inside the tar archive, **native** Omnisci file formats are reused instead of inventing new ones for dumping table data and dictionary files.
+Inside the tar archive, **native** HEAVY.AI file formats are reused instead of inventing new ones for dumping table data and dictionary files.
 The native formats are proven simple and solid and so is existing code that accesses files of the formats.

-Files in native OmniSci formats are easy to accommodate onto target database where they are to be restored or migrated.
+Files in native HEAVY.AI formats are easy to accommodate onto target database where they are to be restored or migrated.
 In rare cases when rows archived in files need to be refragmented or redistributed (e.g, need to be resharded) on target database, there is no problem on accessing the rows belonging to individual fragments stored in data files, thanks to the existing code mentioned above.

 Note:

-- Using native Omnisci file formats means that DUMP TABLE archives metadata and data pages of **all versions** by default.
+- Using native HEAVY.AI file formats means that DUMP TABLE archives metadata and data pages of **all versions** by default.
 Archives may consume more disk storage space than necessary for latest pages.
 To minimize storage usage and speed up later table restore, if a table has experienced a signficant number of UPDATE/DELETE/ INSERT of small batches of data thus leaving excessive amount of old pages in data files, it is recommended to optimize the table (in place) beforehand, for example by running **OPTIMIZE TABLE** statement with (VACUUM='**PAGES**') option to trim old pages in the data files (when the option becomes available).
 Methods that trim pages not insitu would require extra storage to buffer pages before they are archived.
 - Currently there is no support of resharding or refragmentization, for example on migrating a 3-shard table to become 4-shard.
 It is doable in next releases if necessary.